X-wing fighter: Depiction

-The T-65B X-wing was produced by the Incom Corporation, which had previously supplied the ARC-170 and Z-95 Headhunter starfighters to the Galactic Republic during the Clone Wars.
+The T-65B X-wing is produced by the Incom Corporation, which had previously supplied the ARC-170 and Z-95 Headhunter starfighters to the Galactic Republic during the Clone Wars.
 When the Galactic Empire ordered them to produce a new starfighter for the Imperial Navy, Incom engineers took inspiration from their previous work to create the X-wing.
-Production was already underway however when politicking resulted in the Empire choosing instead to go with Sienar Fleet Systems' TIE fighter.
+Production was already underway when politicking resulted in the Empire choosing instead to go with Sienar Fleet Systems' TIE fighter.
 Faced with an overproduction of expensive starfighters, a new market was found when agents of the Rebel Alliance contacted Incom about acquiring their stock of X-wings, to which Incom eagerly agreed.
 The X-wing quickly became a symbol of the Rebellion thanks to its use in several spectacular victories and the role it played in ultimately defeating the Empire.
-After the defeat of the Empire, the X-wing starfighters became a staple of the New Republic fleet and later the Resistance, with Incom-FreiTek supplying upgraded T-70 and T-85 models.
+After the Empire's defeat, the X-wing starfighters became a staple of the New Republic fleet and later the Resistance, with Incom-FreiTek supplying upgraded T-70 and T-85 models.

-Compared to the TIE fighter, the X-wing is said to be slower and less maneuverable in space, but boasts superior firepower, defenses, atmospheric maneuverability, and a supraluminal hyperdrive.
-Its four laser canons can be fired singly, in pairs or all at once, and each launcher can carry up to three proton torpedoes.
+Compared to the TIE fighter, the X-wing is slower and less maneuverable in space, but boasts superior firepower, defenses, atmospheric maneuverability, and a supraluminal hyperdrive.
+Its four laser cannons can be fired singly, in pairs or all at once, and each launcher can carry up to three proton torpedoes.
 In addition to deflector shields, the X-wing possesses a titanium alloy armored hull, electronic countermeasures, and armored cockpit.
 An inertial dampener protects the pilot from high-g maneuvers, while an anti-gravity "repulsorlift" provides for flight in planetary atmospheres.

-The T-65B X-wing's distinctive strike foils or "S-foils" are opened and closed by powerful servo motors in the spacecraft.
-When in the open or 'attack' position, they provided a greater range of fire to the laser cannons mounted on the end of each wing.
+The T-65B X-wing's distinctive strike foils or "s-foils" are opened and closed by powerful servo motors in the spacecraft.
+When in the open or "attack" position, they provided a greater range of fire to the laser cannons mounted on the end of each wing.
 They also serve to distribute energy to enlarge the deflector shield, shed waste heat, and function as stabilizer surfaces during air travel.

-Instead of a dedicated navigational system, the X-wing makes use of an astromech droid (such as R2-D2) which fits in a socket behind the cockpit.
+Instead of a dedicated navigational system, the X-wing uses an astromech droid (such as R2-D2) that fits in a socket behind the cockpit.
 The droid can hold up to 10 hyperspace coordinates, make minor repairs to the craft, and assume full control of the X-wing if needed.
 As with the pilot's ejection seat, an explosive charge can eject the droid from the X-wing in an emergency.